jlenoble/singletons/README.md

 ### 'object' option

 Use this if you know your objects are persistent.
-When used on literals, you may end up with tons of singletons, a sign of a poor design.
+When used on literals, you may end up with tons of singletons, a sign of a broken design.
 But this option allows for user-friendly (human-readable) keys, making accessing singletons easier.

 ```js
 import {SingletonFactory} from 'singletons';